nearform/fastify-secrets-core/README.md

 Simplify development of fastify-secrets plugins

-> This module is intended for developers implemeting fastify-secrets plugins, not for developers using fastify-plugin in their fastify projects
+> This module is intended for developers implementing fastify-secrets plugins, not for developers using fastify-plugin in their fastify projects

 ## Installation